Lost-Outpost/sovngarde/README.md

 "I can almost... hear them.
 I feel their life energy.
 Come, I will make the mixture." - Septimus Signus

 Septimus is an extensive modlist full of carefully chosen new gear, spells, quests, and personal touches, all designed to fit seamlessly into the game.
-It also contains optional lightweight survival gameplay and full anniversary edition creation club support.
+It contains optional lightweight survival gameplay and full anniversary edition creation club integration.
 It is designed to look beautiful while maintaining a stable 60+ framerate on almost any machine.

 ### Minimum Specs
 Users have reported running the list fine with as low as a Ryzen 1300x and a GTX960.
 You may need to use performance ini files (included) with systems this low but it should run fine and still look great!